-As a business, whether you are starting or looking to rebrand or change the business, there are two things that you need to get right – the branding strategy and the marketing strategy.
+As a business, whether you are starting or looking to rebrand or change the business, there are two things that you need to get right – the marketing and branding strategy.

 However, many fail to separate those areas of strategy and get confused.
 These two are interrelated and closely connected.
-Arguably, one cannot exist without another but it is important to recognise the difference between the two.
+Arguably, one cannot exist without another but it is important to recognise the difference between branding and marketing.

 Branding vs Marketing – The Basics